 News publishers have taken this idea to heart with a trend toward collaborating as a means of survival when so many economic forces are working against them.
 Collaboration, rather than competition, allows small, vulnerable news organizations to spread the risk and cost of journalism that challenges the powers that be and serves the public interest.

+When they collaborate, small newsrooms get access to at least three scarce resources: time, in the form of help from other organizations; expertise, in the form of people who know how to do things they don't; and money, because the combined organizations can sometimes attract grants that none of them could by themselves.
 One example: Nieman Lab reported on the Institute for Nonprofit News's collaborative investigation on the lack of hospitals and health care services in rural America.
 Twelve news organizations in seven states participated.

 Hospitals in rural areas of the U.S. have been closing as population declines, much as local news media have been disappearing.
 The Institute for Nonprofit News, founded 10 years ago, has 230 members and promotes sharing of resources and expertise that support investigative journalism in the public interest.
 The funding comes from a variety of national and local foundations and nonprofits.